Saving money each month means more money in your pocket.

 3. Be Picky Where You Grocery Shop

 Just because we live frugally does not mean we have to sacrifice our healthy eating habits.
-I know that putting good and wholesome foods into my body will make me feel much better and will keep my health in check down the road.
+I know that putting good and wholesome foods into my body will make me feel better and will keep my health in check down the road.
 It is possible to eat healthy on a budget, I promise.

 I know there are different grocery stores in different areas so what works for you may not work for me and vise versa.
 But in my area, we have grocery outlet and it has saved me SO.
 MUCH.
 MONEY. over the past year.